JoaoAlmeida-dev/XML-Generator-API-AdvancedProgramming/README.md

 ```

-Then we need to implment the ICommandMenuItem in another class:
+Then we need to implement the ICommandMenuItem in another class:

 ```kotlin
 class CustomXMLSnippetCommandMenuItem : ICommandMenuItem<EntityPanel> {